 Dog Shedding, Patchy Fur & Coat Health

-• Patchy shedding is different from normal shedding because it changes the coat’s silhouette and texture.
+• Patchy shedding differs from normal shedding because it changes the coat’s silhouette and texture — thin spots and bald patches.

 • The most useful clues are pattern, itch level, odor, scaling, and whether the skin looks inflamed.

-• Some causes are medical (parasites, endocrine, immune), so fast diagnosis can prevent months of trial-and-error.
+• Some causes are medical (parasites, endocrine, immune), so fast diagnosis prevents months of trial-and-error.

-• Seasonal coat blow can look patchy, but the skin usually appears normal and comfortable.
+• Seasonal coat blow can look patchy, but the skin usually looks normal and comfortable.

 • Gentle brushing and thorough rinse-out bathing are the most reliable visible-improvement levers.